Nabizzle/GoPro-App/Docs/README.md

 # App Description
 The app is available in both a dark and light mode version shown below.
 The app will default to your system theme, but there is also a theme switcher in the upper right of the app.
-This app was designed in dark mode so it is preferred asthetically, but there is no functional difference between the themes.
+This app was designed in dark mode so it is preferred aesthetically, but there is no functional difference between the themes.

 ![Dark Mode App](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/App%20Darkmode.png)
 ![Light Mode App](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/App%20Lightmode.png)